worldbank/gld/Support/Country Survey Details/PHL/LFS/Administrative_Levels-copy.md

 ## Region

-The Philippines has 16 regions as the first level administrative division in 1997, according to the PSA's [Integrated Survey of Household's Bulletin](https://psa.gov.ph/sites/default/files/ISHB_series%20no.%2089_Labor%20Force_January%201997.pdf).
+The Philippines has 16 regions as the first level administrative division in 1997, according to the PSA’s [Integrated Survey of Household’s Bulletin](https://psa.gov.ph/sites/default/files/ISHB_series%20no.%2089_Labor%20Force_January%201997.pdf).
 This classification schema also appears in the labelled data through the April round of 2003.
 Thereafter, in the July round of 2003, Region IV is